Theme API Reference

 checkout_after_contactAfter the Contact fields (email / name / phone).

-checkout_after_shipping_methodAfter the shipping-method options, before the address.
+checkout_after_shipping_methodAfter the shipping-method options, before Payment (skipped for digital carts).

 checkout_summary_startTop of the Order Summary card, before the coupon box.